-- (i) direct and indirect subsidiaries as disclosed in Note 10 to the financial statements; - (ii) an associate as disclosed in Note 11 to the financial statements; - (iii) companies in which the Directors of the Company have substantial financial interests; and - (iv) key management personnel are defined as those persons having the authority and responsibility for planning, directing and controlling the activities of the Group either directly or indirectly.
-The key management personnel include the Executive Directors of the Group. - (b) In addition to the transactions detailed elsewhere in the financial statements, the Group and the Company had the following transactions with the related parties during the financial year:
+- (i) direct and indirect subsidiaries as disclosed in Note 10 to the financial statements; - (ii) an associate as disclosed in Note 11 to the financial statements; - (iii) corporate shareholder of a subsidiary as disclosed in Note 24 to the financial statements; - (iv) companies in which the Directors of the Company have substantial financial interests; and - (v) key management personnel are defined as those persons having the authority and responsibility for planning, directing and controlling the activities of the Group either directly or indirectly.
+The key management personnel include the Executive Directors of the Group.